Center-for-Integrated-Cognition/ai2thor/README_FORK.md

 Update the `url` property for the case where `cic_fork=True` in build.py.
 You'll need to choose a new tag name for the release.

 Make sure everything you want is committed and pushed.
 Build the wheel with `invoke build-pip-commit`.
-Upload that wheel to the release.
+Upload that `.whl` file located under `dist/` to the release.

 Build the `unity` subproject.
 Currently we then manually edit the zip to be the expected structure, but we should look into using `invoke ci-build` to properly structure it.
 Manual steps: